FlorentGuyon/esiea-osint/README.md

 sudo python3 setup.py
 ```

-Keep this window open during the scans to keep the servers up.

 ### Running

-When the requirements are downloaded and the servers are up, you can run (on another shell) the main script as follows to see the help page:
+When the requirements are downloaded, you can see the help page of the main script as follows:
 ```
 python3 scan.py -h
 ```